-We are currently conducting Phase 2 and Phase 3 trials of our 6 millimeter HAV across two therapeutic indications, vascular trauma and AV access for hemodialysis, as well as continuing long-term follow up of patients in our Phase 2 PAD studies.
+We and our collaborators are currently conducting Phase 2 and Phase 3 trials of our 6 millimeter HAV across three therapeutic indications: Vascular trauma, AV access for hemodialysis and PAD.
 We were granted Fast Track designation by the FDA for our 6 millimeter HAV for use in AV access for hemodialysis in 2014.
 We also received the first Regenerative Medicine Advanced Therapy ("RMAT") designation from the FDA, for the creation of vascular access for performing hemodialysis, in March 2017.
 In May 2023, we were granted the RMAT designation for the HAV for urgent arterial repair following extremity vascular trauma.
 In addition, in 2018 our HAV product candidate was assigned a priority designation by the Secretary of Defense under Public Law 115-92, enacted to expedite the FDA's review of products that are intended to diagnose, treat or prevent serious or life-threatening conditions facing American military personnel.
-Upon completion of our Phase 3 trials, we intend to submit a BLA to the FDA for an indication in vascular trauma and AV access for hemodialysis.
+In September 2023 we announced positive top line results from our V005 Phase 2/3 trial in vascular trauma, and we plan to file a BLA for an indication in extremity vascular trauma with the FDA during the fourth quarter of 2023.
+In March 2023, we announced completion of enrollment of our V007 Phase 3 trial of the HAV for use in AV access for hemodialysis.
+Upon completion of our V007 Phase 3 trial and dependent upon clinical results, we intend to submit a BLA-supplement to the FDA for an indication in AV access for hemodialysis.